Gargron/zeon/README.md

   * Federation: even if the user followed is on another server
 * Users have personalized home feeds
   * Federation: including posts from followed people on other servers

+## Progress

+* Creating of activities, replying, tagging, following, liking, browsing tags and other filtering are done
+* Editing and deletion are not done
+* Federation is not done